Randomness and dependencies extraction via polarization, with applications to Slepian-Wolf coding and secrecy: Proofs

 In order to prove Lemma \ref{mainlemma}, we need the following definition and lemmas. \begin{definition} For a random vector $V$ distributed over $\F_2^m$, define $V^{-}=V+V'$ and $V^{+}=V'$, where $V'$ is an i.i.d.\ copy of $V$.
-Let $\{b_i\}_{i \geq 1}$ be i.i.d.\ binary random variables in $\{-,+\}$ with uniform probability distribution, and let
+Let $\{b_i\}_{i \geq 1}$ be i.i.d.\ binary random variables uniformly distributed in $\{-,+\}$.
+Denote by $V^{b_1 \dots b_k}$ the iteration of the $+$ and $-$ operations on $V$.
+Let